jorzel/hashnode/cla88v3p2000j09l53mwo1sfn.md

 ## Conclusion
-To conclude, you must protect your time and do not let it (un)designed by chance and other people.
+To conclude, you must protect your time and do not let it be (un)designed by chance and other people.
 The crucial thing is to find the proper balance between satisfying communication and creative effort.